How To Find Fulfilling Work in Retirement

 - What publications can you read to give you ideas on what to do next?

 Here are two examples of people who leveraged their own set of talents and passions to find fabulous second careers:

 - Ross Hawkins loved hummingbirds.
 He became Executive Director of The Hummingbird Society.
 He decided to join the National Speaker’s Association and within seven months had launched his professional speaking career with twenty paid speaking engagements on the topic of hummingbirds.
 Ross found a way (in retirement) to leverage his unique experiences and passions to create a source of income.

-- Lisa Stefan loved training and leadership development work, but was ready to move out of the corporate world.
+- Lisa Stefan loved training and leadership development work but was ready to move out of the corporate world.
 She hired a branding coach to help her work through her unique talents and perspectives and launched Mojo Associates.
-Now she pursues her passion of helping other people “ReDiscover Their Mojo”.
+Now she pursues her passion for helping other people “ReDiscover Their Mojo”.
 (If you’re looking for professional help finding your Mojo, from personal experience, I’ll tell you Lisa is fabulous.
 Call her.)